 Alpha Metallurgical (AMR) Gains As Market Dips: What You Should Know

-Heading into today, shares of the company had lost 2.38% over the past month, lagging the Basic Materials sector's gain of 4.47% and the S&P 500's gain of 6.51% in that time.
+Heading into today, shares of the company had gained 13.72% over the past month, outpacing the Basic Materials sector's gain of 8.43% and the S&P 500's gain of 6.23% in that time.

-Investors will be hoping for strength from Alpha Metallurgical as it approaches its next earnings release.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $858.5 million, down 19.91% from the year-ago period.
+Investors will be hoping for strength from Alpha Metallurgical as it approaches its next earnings release, which is expected to be May 8, 2023.
+Our most recent consensus estimate is calling for quarterly revenue of $858.5 million, down 19.91% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Alpha Metallurgical.
-Recent revisions tend to reflect the latest near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Alpha Metallurgical is currently sporting a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Alpha Metallurgical is currently a Zacks Rank #1 (Strong Buy).

-Digging into valuation, Alpha Metallurgical currently has a Forward P/E ratio of 3.45.
-Its industry sports an average Forward P/E of 10.49, so we one might conclude that Alpha Metallurgical is trading at a discount comparatively.
+Looking at its valuation, Alpha Metallurgical is holding a Forward P/E ratio of 3.63.
+This valuation marks a discount compared to its industry's average Forward P/E of 10.77.

 The Mining - Miscellaneous industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 156, putting it in the bottom 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 170, which puts it in the bottom 33% of all 250+ industries.